-Taking medication during school hours or during school-related activities is prohibited unless it is necessary for a student¢ health and well-being.
-When a student¢ licensed health care provider and parent/guardian believe that it is necessary for the student to take a medication during school hours or school-related activities, the parent/guardian must request that the school dispense the medication to the child by completing a õStudent Medical Authorization Formö.
+Taking medication during school hours or during school-related activities is prohibited unless it is necessary for a student's health and well-being.
+When a student's licensed health care provider and parent/guardian believe that it is necessary for the student to take a medication during school hours or school-related activities, the parent/guardian must request that the school dispense the medication to the child by completing a "School Medical Authorization Form".

-No school or district employee is allowed to administer to any student, or supervise a student self-administration of, any prescription or non-prescription medication until a completed and signed School Medication Authorization form is submitted by the student parent/guardian.
+No school or district employee is allowed to administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed School Medication Authorization form is submitted by the student's parent/guardian.
 No student is allowed to possess or consume any prescription or non-prescription medication on school grounds or at a school-related function other than as provided for in this procedure.
-This policy includes Sun screen or similar products for events like field trips, field days, etc.

-A student may possess an epinephrine auto-injector (EpiPen) and/or asthma inhaler prescribed for immediate use at the student discretion, provided the student parent/guardian has completed and signed an Authorization for Student Self-Medication Form.
-The school and district shall incur no liability, except for willful and wanton conduct as a result of any injury arising from a student self-administration of medication or epinephrine auto-injector or the storage of any medication by school personnel.
-A student parent/guardian must agree to indemnify and hold harmless the school district and its employees and agents, against any claims, except a claim based on willful and wanton conduct, arising out of a student self-administration of an epinephrine auto-injector and/or asthma inhaler, or the storage of any medication by school personnel.
+A student may possess an epinephrine auto-injector (EpiPen) and/or asthma inhaler prescribed for immediate use at the student's discretion, provided the student's parent/guardian has completed and checked the self-administer line on the School Medication Authorization Form.
+The school and district shall incur no liability, except for willful and wanton conduct as a result of any injury arising from a student's self-administration of medication or epinephrine auto-injector or the storage of any medication by school personnel.
+A student's parent/guardian must agree to indemnify and hold harmless the school district and its employees and agents, against any claims, except a claim based on willful and wanton conduct, arising out of a student's self-administration of an epinephrine auto-injector and/or asthma inhaler, or the storage of any medication by school personnel.